Driver Ed: FAQs

 No. The Beginner Driver Education Program is open to anyone who wishes to acquire their Ontario Driver’s Licence.

-Why should I choose the Peel District School Board Drivers Ed Program?
+Why should I choose the Centre for Education & Training Drivers Ed Program?

 Our Beginner Driver Education Program has been in operation for more than 40 years.
 Our team of instructor’s posses the teaching skills and knowledge that only comes with many years of experience.
 The majority of our instructors have been employed with us, teaching new drivers in the Peel Region, for 10 years or longer.
 We are very committed to providing a quality program and excellent customer service to our clients.